mikey-7x/DCI/README.md

 ---

-## **📜 License**
+## 📄 License

-This project is open-source and free to use for educational and privacy purposes. 🚀
+This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+You are free to use, share, and adapt the content with attribution.

+---

 ## **📜 Credits**
 Developed by **[mikey-7x](https://github.com/mikey-7x)** 🚀🔥